I Remember Now ~ Being Saved From Being Saved ~ Pastor Tim Tengblad Post 12

 To be clear: We don’t need to be saved from God.
 We need to be saved from the illusions of our egos.
 Our ego is that standard issue equipment we all are given as humans.
 It creates the illusion of being separate from God, one another, and all that is around us.
 This false sense of separation creates all fear, which gives birth to everything we call sin.

 When I was a Lutheran pastor, I led many Orders of Confession.
 That’s where the Pastor starts the worship service out by leading a confession of sin.
 The worst place to begin.
-For years I said these words, “we are by nature sinful and unclean”.
+For years I said these words, “we are by nature sinful and unclean.”
 And every time those words came out of my mouth I felt twinges in my stomach.
 To be honest, I’m embarrassed by that guy now.
-I would look at the people I was saying it too and looking inward at myself and now I know the twinge was telling me, “No you’re not!”
+Looking inward I now know the twinge was telling me “No you’re not!”

 Our nature is not sinful.
 Do we all do stupid and harmful things to ourselves, others, and to creation?
 Of course we do!
 But we do things that are labeled “sins” because we have forgotten who/what we really are (Divine Love).
 We have walked away internally from our true nature, which creates the energy behind all the fearful, harmful things we do to ourselves, each other, and the planet.
 It’s all about transcending the ego and remembering.

 The soul does not need to be saved!
 It only needs to be honored, listened to, discovered, and explored so it can reach its potential of conscious Oneness (Love).
 Our soul is the best part of us.
 It is perfect in its Divine essence.
 Our soul is not only the best part of us, it IS us!
 As Eckhart Tolle teaches, you don’t have a soul.
 You ARE a soul.
-There is no you without the soul.
+In order for there to be ‘you’ that has the soul, there would have to be a ‘you’ and then the soul.
+And there is no real you without the soul.